 All laser vision correction procedures are done under eye drops anesthesia.
 In other words, only numbing drops are used.
 There is no injections given and rest assured that the procedure is painless.

-Most patients will find that they are able to see clearly without the need
+Many patients will find that they are able to see clearly without the need

 to wear glasses or contact lenses after laser vision correction.
 But there is no absolute guarantee that you do not need to wear glasses after surgery.
 For those patients with high powers, sometimes residual power remains that may require glasses to be worn to achieve 6/6 or perfect vision.
 When glasses need to be worn after surgery, they will be of significantly reduced power and dependence.

-When laser vision correction first started, the industry standard was to do one eye at a time.
-However with advances in technology and technique, it is acceptable and safe to go for bilateral laser vision correction as the risk of serious simultaneous bilateral complications is extremely low.
-Today, most patients (over 98%) will opt to do the surgery on both eyes at the same time for convenience in terms of taking medical leave and having to go through the discomfort of the recovery process twice.
-Furthermore, if patients opt to do one eye at a time, they will experience the discomfort and disruption of having imbalance vision during the interim period between the first and the second eye.
+When laser vision correction started, the industry standard was to do one eye at a time.
+However with advances in technology and technique, it is acceptable and safe to go for bilateral laser vision correction as the risk of serious simultaneous bilateral complications is low.
+Today, Many patients (over 98%) will opt to do the surgery on both eyes at the same time for convenience in terms of taking medical leave and having to go through the discomfort of the recovery process twice.
+Furthermore, if patients opt to do one eye at a time, they will feel the discomfort and disruption of having imbalance vision during the interim period between the first and the second eye.